 The summation of everything.
 In 5 words

 Baselines must leave consumers with a single, over-riding thought when they wander out of your communication.
-They’re the manure that allows your communication to blossom.
+They’re the sunshine that allows your communication to blossom.
 They must be memorable, apposite, incisive, umbrella ideas.
 They are a statement of intent.
 They represent the one single thought your company espouses, its appeal to consumers, its brand image.
 And you can’t use the word ‘care’.
 Everyone’s seen it 1000 times and no-one believes it anyway.
 As an example, here’s one we prepared earlier for a people’s health insurance company.

 “Health-wise it pays”.
 It’s colloquial and memorable, yet it communicates the company’s line of business, the wisdom of being with them, the fact that it’s sensible to have some form of health cover, and the crucial proposition that the company will pay out.
 In 3 or 4 words.
 Took a couple of days to write, mind you.

-Of course, if you’re writing a website you’ll have to include SEO in your copy and that’s a completely new piece of nadgery; as Ketchup’s resident Search Marketing wizard – Simon Fisher – will gladly explain.
+Of course, if you’re writing a business website you’ll have to include SEO in your copy and that’s a completely new piece of nadgery; as Ketchup’s resident Search Marketing wizard – Simon Fisher – will gladly explain.
 But for the moment you’re finished.
 You’ve defined your proposition, devised a strategy, established a tone-of-voice, created a headline, written compelling copy and rounded off with an unforgettable baseline.
 Only one thing left to do – ask yourself if it wouldn’t have been a damn sight more cost effective to have called in Ketchup’s copy team before you began!